SaraClick/What_to_Watch/README.md

 ### 👀 READ ME

-WhatToWatch is a final course project that asks the user to select a genre and a decade and provides 6 movie recommendations for the selection made.
+WhatToWatch is a final course group project that asks the user to select a genre and a decade and provides 6 movie recommendations for the selection made.
 Then the user selects a movie and WhatToWatch returns the streaming availability for the UK for Amazon, Netflix, Apple TV, BBC, Disney + and Sky.